unicode-org/icu4x/proposals/pr002-hunkspace.md

 a binding to the data provider.
 That is, the data provider must be able to address a specific message.

+##### Context specifiers

-For this purpose, I propose using "context specifiers", which allow adding "auxiliary" data that allows disambiguation of the context.
+When fewer messages are needed, I propose using "context specifiers", which allow adding "auxiliary" data that allows disambiguation of the context.
  Since the aim of the data provider is to form a flat key space, and the nature of the auxiliary data may have arbitrary internal structure, it compels us to move the auxiliary data outside of the "regular" key dimensions.

-For this reason, the "auxiliary" data is specified as URI query parameters, or with JSON arguments that start with a "?" symbol.
+For this reason, the "auxiliary" data can be specified as URI query parameters, or with JSON arguments that start with a "?" symbol.
 The resulting URI and JSON forms are given below.

 URI: